pointless-lang/pointless/site/pages/stdlib/Set/index.md

 ---
-title: "Standard Library: Set"
+title: "The Standard Library: Set"
 type: module
-summary: Work with sets (collections of unique values).
+summary: Work with sets (collections of unique values)
 ---